openstack/ironic/doc/source/deploy/install-guide.rst

 Starting with the Kilo release, the Bare Metal service supports exposing a configuration drive image to the instances.

+Configuration drive can store metadata and attaches to the instance when it boots.
+One use case for using the configuration drive is to expose a networking configuration when you do not use DHCP to assign IP addresses to instances.

 The configuration drive is usually used in conjunction with the Compute service, but the Bare Metal service also offers a standalone way of using it.
 The following sections will describe both methods.